sjakthol/aws-kms-crypt/README.md

 1. The encrypted data key is decrypted using the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) KMS API call to retrieve the plaintext data encryption key
 2. The plaintext data key and the IV is used to decrypt the encrypted data locally.

+# TODO
+* Python support
+* Support other algorithms than AES-128-CBC
+* Automated testing of interoperability